-From the old mining settlement of Seddonville, this walkway follows an abandoned private railway line, once used to haul timber and coal out of the Charming Creek valley.
+From the old mining settlement of Seddonville, this walkway follows an abandoned private railway line, once used to haul timber and coal out of the valley.

-At the base of the falls, look for the large, daisy-like clemisia morganii flowers.
-Walkers may also catch sight of the rare, and very large, native carnivorous snail - powelliphanta, known for its beautiful shiny shell.
+You will pass through old railway tunnels and over several bridges, with one offering spectacular vistas of Mangatini Falls.
+At the base of the falls, look for the large, daisy-like clemisia morganii flowers and the rare, native snail - powelliphanta - known for its shiny shell.

 The sheer bluffs in the Ngakawau Gorge and immense river boulders of the Ngakawau River create a dramatic final section as the track nears the seaside town of Hector.

 For a shorter option start at the Hector end and hike for about one hour to Mangatini Falls.